Brent & Partners is made up of Allan Brent and you, my partner

 In the community

 Are you based around Southern New Zealand?
 Are you sustained by a strong sense of place down here?
-Do you or your local organisation want our place to retain its character as somewhere for more than business or property market opportunism?
+Do you or your local organisation want our place to retain its character as somewhere for more than things like property market opportunism?
 To be a place where you have a real stake in shaping a common life that fits our place?
 If so, we would be delighted to talk and see how we can help you.

 -